Sarah Ferguson could lose duchess title over Prince Andrew scandal

 The future seems grim for Sarah Ferguson in terms of her royal title following news that Prince Andrew has again lost another royal honour.

-It is understood that there have also been calls to have him stripped of his "Duke of York" title so he can no longer have any links to the city.
-But this could only happen with an act of parliament.
+It is understood that there have also been calls for him to relinquish his "Duke of York" title so he can no longer have any links to the city.
+If he refuses to do so, then an act of parliament would be needed.
 Darryl Smalley, a Liberal Democrat member of the council, urged the Royal Family to step in to remove his title.

 He said, "The removal of this honorary title sends the right message that we as a city stand with victims of abuse.
 The next logical step is now for Prince Andrew to do the right thing and relinquish his Duke of York title.
 If he fails to do so, the Government and Buckingham Palace must step in to remove his title to finally end Prince Andrew's connection to York."